google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 <!--
 Instances are the actual object, i.e., the actual physical representation in memory of a “thing” of the type defined by the class.

-Every class needs a constructor to show the computer what data members it should be allocating memory for every time an instance is created.
+Every class needs a constructor to show the computer what data members it should be allocating memory for each time an instance is created.

 “Elon” is an instance of our class.
 His student ID is 2341 and his grade is a B+.